 The Adjutant General”

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 The trip was not as bad since the POWs had more room in the boxcars.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
-From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
+From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Pangatian.

 The camp was actually three camps.
 Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
-It housed the POWs from Corregidor and those men who had been hospitalized when Bataan surrendered.
-The camp was later closed and the POWs were sent to Camp 1.
+It housed the POWs from Corregidor and was later closed and the POWs were sent to Camp 1 on October 30, 1942.

 Willard was admitted to the camp hospital and assigned to Zero Ward.
 It was there that Sgt.
 Willard D. Jennings died at about 4:00 in the morning on Friday, June 12, 1942, from dysentery.
 He was 22 years old and was buried in the camp cemetery.